 Website & Internet

-Minister : Rev. Steve Jenvey (See Leadership Team Page)
+Minister : Rev. Steve Jenvey (on medical leave) (See Leadership Team Page)

 Clerk of Session : Elaine Krompart

 Simply stated, the Clerk of Session acts as an "Administrative Assistant" whose duties include: recording the Minutes of all Session Meetings, preparing the Session Report for the Annual Meeting, handling relative correspondence, assisting in arranging security checks, keeping statistics and reporting these to Presbytery and Head Office (e.g. membership, weddings, funerals etc.) and informing elders of any pastoral concerns that may arise from time to time.

 For more detailed information on the Role of the Clerk of Session, please refer to the "Leadership Team" page and choose the "Link" for the Presbyterian Church in Canada's "Book of Forms".

 An elder appointed by The Session who attends Hamilton Presbytery Meetings on behalf of the Session and congregation of our church.
 The main role is to act as a liaison between Presbytery and our Session.